Nonfarm Payroll Growth Seen Lower in January -- Data Week Ahead

 The following are forecasts for this week's remaining U.S. data from a survey compiled by The Wall Street Journal.

-The FOMC meeting statement is scheduled for release Wednesday at 2:00 p.m.
-ET, followed by a press conference with Fed Chairman Jerome Powell at 2:30 p.m.
-ET.

 The partial government shutdown ended Friday.
-The Bureau of Economic Analysis and U.S. Census Bureau have not yet published a revised schedule of economic releases.
+The Bureau of Economic Analysis and U.S. Census Bureau have published a revised schedule of economic releases for the November period.

 Forecasts were last updated on Monday afternoon.